cmwylie19/prometheus-workshop/README.md

 ## Configure Prometheus

-Now that we have the operator installed, we are going to install a `Prometheus` instance.
+Now that we have the operator installed, we are going to deploy a `Prometheus` instance.
 The `Prometheus` instance will be configured to remoteWrite metrics to the demo app.

 ```yaml
 kubectl create -f -<<EOF